mohamedalysayed/SplashFOAM/README.md

 - **[Mohamed Aly Sayed](https://www.linkedin.com/in/mohamedsayedh/)** | muhammmedaly@gmail.com
 - **[Thaw Tar](https://www.linkedin.com/in/thaw-tar-8bb34a73/)** | mr.thaw.tar1990@gmail.com

-## Want to be part of the story?!
+## Feedback
-Feel free to contribute to SplashFOAM by submitting issues, pull requests, or feature suggestions.
+Feel free to contribute to SplashFOAM by submitting issues or feature suggestions.
 Your feedback is super valuable here ;)

 ## CFD Album*
  [*_Please refer to this GitHub repository when using any of the images below (proper referencing is required)_]